Azure/iot-sdks-e2e-fx/devdocs/walkthroughs.md

 This walkthrough is the most simple.
 It uses the toplevel Jenkins (actually VSTS) script to build a container and run all tests against it.

-To run this, call `edge-e2e/scripts/ci-e2e-toplevel.sh` and pass your build parameters.
+To run this, call `iot-sdks-e2e-fx/scripts/ci-e2e-toplevel.sh` and pass your build parameters.
 You can call this script with no parameters for usage instructions.
 One of the benefits of his script is that it will build, deploy, wait for deployment, and run all scenarios without any interaction.

 ```
-bertk@bertk-edge-ga-6:~/repos/iot-sdks-e2e-fx/scripts$ ./ci-e2e-toplevel.sh --language node --repo Azure/azure-iot-sdk-node --branch master --commit master
+bertk@bertk-edge-ga-6:~/repos/iot-sdks-e2e-fx/scripts$ ./ci-e2e-toplevel.sh --language node --repo Azure/azure-iot-sdk-node --commit master
-AZURE_REPO=Azure/azure-iot-sdk-node
-BRANCH_TO_MERGE_TO=master
-Building with commit master
-<--snip-->
-FINAL RESULTS:

-SUCCEEDED: iothub amqp node
-SUCCEEDED: iothub amqpws node
-SUCCEEDED: iothub mqtt node
-SUCCEEDED: iothub mqttws node
-SUCCEEDED: edgehub amqp node
-FAILED: edgehub mqtt node
-ci-run-all.sh failed
 ```

 In this example, my run using MQTT against edgeHub failed.
-To find the logs for the failure, I can look in the `edge-e2e/results/edgehub-node-mqtt` folder.
+To find the logs for the failure, I can look in the `iot-sdks-e2e-fx/results/edgehub-node-mqtt` folder.

 Once you run this step, you can run `docker ps` or `iotedge list` to see that you're using your private container.
 If you want to continue with this container, you can run pytest manually or run whatever tools you want.